kritzz/paynet/README.md

+# To the people reading this
+Main branch is depreciated
+Backend is where the backend sits (AWS and related) realFrontend is where the frontend sits (Vite + React) GH action workflows are in their respective branches

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.